awsdocs/aws-cli-user-guide/doc_source/cli-configure-profiles.md

 Using [https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx) to set an environment variable changes the value in all command shells that you create after running the command\.
 It does ***not*** affect any command shell that is already running at the time you run the command\.
 Close and restart the command shell to see the effects of the change\.

 Setting the environment variable changes the default profile until the end of your shell session, or until you set the variable to a different value\.
 You can make environment variables persistent across future sessions by putting them in your shell's startup script\.
-For more information, see [Environment Variables To Configure the AWS CLI](cli-configure-envvars.md)\.
+For more information, see [Environment variables to configure the AWS CLI](cli-configure-envvars.md)\.

 **Note**
 If you specify a profile with `--profile` on an individual command, that overrides the setting specified in the environment variable for only that command\.